Most AI cover letters sound generic by paragraph two. Here's how the main tools compare.

 - Better alternatives exist for dedicated cover letter writing

-How Did We Test These AI Cover Letter Tools?
+How Should You Compare AI Cover Letter Tools?

 1. A real marketing manager job description from a London fintech startup